Amitro123/GithubAgent/README.md

-Added changelog entry for version 0.0.1, mentioning the README.md file change.
+Added a new entry to the changelog for version 0.0.1, indicating the README.md file was updated.